lou-i0/Web-App-DevOps-Project-LO/README.md

 2. Section for the flask-app-service: to set up the service for the app.
     - Configure service to use TCP protocol via port 80 for internal communication with the cluster.
-    - Targetport to be house on 5000, corresponding to an example port exposed on the docker container.
+    - Target port to be house on 5000, corresponding to an example port exposed on the docker container.
     - Set the service type to CLuster IP, to designate as an internal service to the azure kubernetes cluster.

 for this to be achieved, below is a screenshot of the file application-manifests.yaml: